helm/helm/docs/architecture.md

 - Package charts into chart archive (tgz) files
 - Interact with chart repositories where charts are stored
 - Install and uninstall charts into an existing Kubernetes cluster
-- Manage the releases of charts that have been installed with Helm
+- Manage the release cycle of charts that have been installed with Helm

 For Helm, there are three important concepts: